webandras/static-site-express/README.md

 ### Install static-site-express

-1. Click on "Use this template" button to get a exact copy of the repo / site builder that uses Flowbite, an open-source UI library of components created with Tailwind CSS.
+.
+Click on "Use this template" button to get an exact copy of the repo / site builder that uses Flowbite, an open-source UI library of components created with Tailwind CSS.
 Then use the `master` branch, which is the default.
 Or use the GitHub CLI: